changeofpace/Overwatch-Dump-Fix/README.md

 ## features

 * restores PE Header
-* removes .text section segmentation
+* combines the segmented .text section into one, complete section
 * adjusts iat to allow Scylla to rebuild imports
 * patches "garbage" code with 0xCC